buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 A creature or object of your choice that you can see within range rises vertically up to 6 meters and remains suspended there for the duration.
 The spell can levitate a target that weighs up to 250 kilograms.
 An unwilling creature that succeeds on a Fortitude Saving Throw is unaffected.

 The target can move only by pushing or pulling against a fixed object or surface within reach (such as a wall or a ceiling).
-During your turn, you can change the target's altitude by up to 6 meters in either direction.
+During your turn, you can change the target' \*\*s altitude by up to 6 meters in either direction.
 If you are the target, you can move up or down as part of your movement.
-Otherwise, you can use 1 Action to move the target, which must remain within the spell's range.
+Otherwise, you can use 1 Action to move the target, which must remain within the spell' \*\*s range.
 When the spell ends, if the target is still airborne, the target floats gently to the ground.

 While you are under the influence of this spell, you are considered Distracted when casting spells.